turingschool/md_launch_curriculum/Mod1/Lessons/Week3/Classes.md

 Will this program compile and run?

-> With a partner, see if you can update the program.cs file so that it will compile
+> With a partner, see if you can update the program.cs file so that it will compile and run.

-As we learned in our IDE class earlier, we use `namespaces` to orgnanize related material in our programs.  .NET will automatically give us a namespace for our classes that matches our project name; so, when we need to use any classes in our project, we must be _within_ that namespace.
+As we learned in yesterday's lab, we use `namespaces` to organize related material in our programs.  .NET will automatically give us a namespace for our classes that matches our project name; so, when we need to use any classes in our project, we must be _within_ that namespace.
 A namespace is a very simple container - it can hold class definitions, but no **executable code**.
 When we want to execute code that incorporates more than the built-in classes, we need to create a `Program` class with a `Main` method that will hold our executable code:

 ```c#
 namespace Classes